-As fun as it is to get completely stoned on a high-THC strain like Strawberry Cough, an increasing number of users want a more even and easily controlled high.
-CBD has been championed as the cannabinoid of choice for medicinal use because it is non-intoxicating and doesn’t get you high.
+As fun as it is to get stoned on a high-THC strain like Strawberry Cough, an increasing number of users want a more even and easily controlled high.
+Many champion CBD as the cannabinoid of choice for medicinal use because it is non-intoxicating and doesn’t get you high.
 However, the ‘entourage effect’ suggests that cannabinoids work better together than in isolation.

 Therefore, it makes sense to look for a marijuana strain that has a reasonably even ratio of CBD to THC.
 After all, CBD helps counteract the psychoactive effects of THC and can even reduce the likelihood of side effects such as anxiety and paranoia.

 Who Should Use a 1:1 THC to CBD Ratio?

 Anyone in search of a strain that helps combat the effects of anxiety, fibromyalgia, nausea, insomnia, multiple sclerosis, and chronic pain should use a 1:1 strain.
 Strains with high levels of THC are best used for appetite stimulation and inflammation, while high CBD strains potentially work well for anxiety, depression, and PTSD.

 A few years ago, it would have been difficult or even impossible to find strains with a 1:1 ratio.
 Today, breeders understand the benefits of this type of strain and are also aware of the increasing demand.
 As a result, there are several viable options and in this guide, we provide you with five of the best strains.

 This strain comes from Ontario-based Tweed and is a cross of Sensi Star and Afghani.
 The former is an indica-dominant strain while the latter is a pure landrace indica.
 Although Argyle is similar to the Nordle strain, they are not quite the same, as Argyle has higher CBD levels which ensured that it became a highly sought after 1:1 strain.